eZanmoto/dot/README.md

 The above will store the file as `>path>to>local>file` in the specified repository.
 Note that the file path cannot contain `>` characters because these are reserved path characters in the context of `dot`.
+Also note that relative paths are allowed and are expanded to their absolute form.

     dot http://user@github.com/user/repo